austin-smith/fusion-bridge/README.md

 The database schema (`src/data/db/schema.ts`) includes:

--   `nodes` table for storing device connections with their configurations.
+-   `connectors` table for storing device connections with their configurations.
 -   `events` table for storing raw incoming events (e.g., from YoLink).
 -   `devices` table for storing discovered devices from connectors.
 -   `pikoServers` table for Piko-specific server info.